Zeioth/django-dual-authentication/README.md

 ## Installation

-Open your settings.py add this line:
+Add this line to your settings.py

     AUTHENTICATION_BACKENDS = ['django-dual-authentication.models.DualAuthentication']

+Now it's working.
 Quick and painless, right?